 We found some support for the advantage incumbency afforded primary colonizations.
 On average, primary colonizers were able to diversify to a greater extent than secondary colonizers, even if primary colonizations did not themselves exhibit bursts in diversification rate.
 Numerous additional factors that we did not investigate might influence the diversification of individual clades, including the degree of niche overlap of extinct lineages with the new colonizers and the geographic complexity of the regions.
 These conclusions need to be tested with more complete taxon sampling, but without a detailed fossil record, it may be difficult to achieve an accurate description of the true diversification history.

 SUPPLEMENTARY MATERIAL

-Supplementary material, including data files and/or online-only appendices, can be found in the Dryad data repository at http://datadryad.org, doi:10.5061/dryad.gd67g.
+Data files and/or other supplementary information related to this paper have been deposited at Dryad under http://datadryad.org, doi:10.5061/dryad.dc34q.